The End of My Travel Nurse Adventures….or so I thought

 One year later and my depression is still with me.

-I’ve chosen a job that can fill my pockets, but most importantly it can fill my soul.
+I’ve chosen a job that can fill my pockets, but most importantly it can fill my soul with adventure.

 I think that’s all I can really hope for in this life.
 That and my acceptance letter to Hogwarts.